 MHP is governed by a seven-member board of directors appointed by the Governor that includes two cabinet secretaries or their designees, and three nominees of the Massachusetts Bankers Association.

-Partnership (MHP) meets bimonthly.
+The MHP board meets bimonthly.
 The board’s Executive Committee

 Chief Executive Officer, Enterprise Bank